aspose-slides/Aspose.Slides-for-C/Nodejs/Readme.md

-# Node.js addon example to use Aspose.Slides for C++
+# Demo examples of using Aspose.Slides for C++ in Node.js

 This example demonstrates a C++ Node.js addon that allows to use Aspose.Slides for C++ library.
 This sample code can be used as a skeleton for developing other specific applications that use different features of the library.